eggie5/acts_as_exclusive/README.txt

 Given a user model and a resource model.
 A single user has multiple resources.
 We need an easy method to get all resources that belong to a given user.
 Enter acts_as_exclusive.
 A given resource is exclusive to a given user and shouldn't be accessible from a different user.
-Acts_as_exclusive is meant to be used by a higher level method (controller) to facilitate the need for exclusiveness of certain resources to a certain owners.
+Acts_as_exclusive is meant to be used by a higher level method (controller) to facilitate the need for exclusiveness of certain resources to a certain owners. test.

 class User < AR::B
 	has_many :properties